Birchington-on-Sea railway station: History

 The station was opened on 5 October 1863 by the Kent Coast Railway (KCR).
 The KCR was operated by the London, Chatham & Dover Railway (LCDR), which absorbed the KCR on 1 July 1871, and the station was renamed Birchington-on-Sea by the LCDR in October 1878.

 From the start of 1899, the LCDR's services were operated by the newly formed South Eastern & Chatham Railway, which the LCDR co-owned with the South Eastern Railway (SER).
 At the start of 1923, the LCDR amalgamated with other railways (including the SER) to form the Southern Railway.
 Two Pullman camping coaches were positioned here by the Southern Region from 1963 to 1967.

-A small goods yard was situated on the Up London bound side of the station which closed in the 1970s and operated by the signalbox located midway on the down platform closed about the same time during a resignalling programme.
+A small goods yard was situated on the up London bound side of the station, which was closed in the 1970s; it was operated by the signal box located midway on the down platform closed about the same time during a resignalling programme.
 The wire and rod cutout can still be seen within the brick face of the down platform.
-The 2007 Budget plan of Network Rail allows for the removal of the remaining manual turnround and it is believed short residual siding occasionally used for storing tamping track maintenance units, 'tampers'.
+Network Rail's 2007 budget plan allowed for the removal of the remaining manual turnround and it is believed short residual siding occasionally used for storing tamping track maintenance units.